lsd-rs/lsd/doc/lsd.md

 `--group-dirs <group-dirs>...`
 : Sort the directories then the files [default: none]  [possible values: none, first, last]

+`--group-directories-first`
+: Groups the directories at the top before the files.
+Same as `--group-dirs=first`.
+Same as `--group-dirs=first`

 `--icon <icon>...`
 : When to print the icons [default: auto]  [possible values: always, auto, never]